hunglongtrangithub/DeepReadMapper/README.md

-# Optimized DeepAligner CPU
+# DeepReadMapper (DRM)

-This repository is an opitmized version of DeepAligner CPU Pipeline to locate similar genes of a given input.
+This repository is an optimized version of DeepReadMapper CPU Pipeline to find similar genes of a given input.

 ## Optimization